 Ethan grinned wolfishly "Alright then, your journey will take twelve minutes.
 Or twelve seconds.
 Something along those lines, anyway.
 Don't try to leave the boat - you won't be able to.
 Be seeing you!" he said cheerily, all sign of strain vanishing from his voice.
 Buffy tried to lunge at him, but crashed into an invisible barrier around the edge of the ship.
 Then, with an almighty lurch, the ship took off - right through the ceiling.
 The screams were deafening - or would've been, had anyone outside the ship been able to hear them.

 Congratulating himself on a lovely bit of spell work, Ethan turned to the spot where not-Willow had been standing before she escaped.
 "They're gone now, you can show yourself." he said, addressing the empty spot.

 The air wavered, and not-Willow was revealed.

 From the bushes outside Giles' house, Maybourne watched the translucent golden boat rise into the sky.
-Technically, he shouldn't have been able to see it, but he wouldn't be much good as an inside man if he couldn't see everything going on, could he?
+Technically, he shouldn't have been able to see it (only the caster and the people inside the ship should be able to see it), but he wouldn't be much good as an inside man for Wolfram & Hart if he couldn't see everything going on, could he?
 Or, for that matter, if he fell prey to every misdirection spell he came across.

 He wondered what Ethan's endgame was - not that it mattered, unduly.
 If Ethan didn't accomplish what he'd been sent here to do, Vail could most certainly destroy him.
 Not that that was any of Maybourne's concern, he was just here to capture the creature inhabiting Willow's body, dead or alive.
 Kinsey didn't much care which.